 4.6 Stars | 1,690 Angler Reviews | $30 - $40

 This bass rod is suitable for all ages and experience levels.
-It’s super easy to use, making it the most beginner-friendly option on this list.
-An EVA handle makes it just as comfortable as professional-level products.
+It's super easy to use, making it the most beginner-friendly option on this list.
+An EVA handle makes it comfortable to use and fish jerkbaits for many hours.

-We recommend the 6’6″ Medium Power Rod for jerkbait fishing.
-You can pair this model with an 8lb to 13lb fishing line, which is a generous range.
-The GX2 covers any bait between 1/4 and 3/4 ounces, making it compatible with almost all types of beginner lures.
+We recommend the 6'6" Medium Power Rod for jerkbait fishing.
+You can pair this model with 8lb to 13lb fishing line.
+The GX2 is optimal for any bait between 1/4 and 3/4 ounces, making it compatible with almost all types of beginner lures.

 A combination of graphite and fiberglass materials keeps the GX2 strong but sensitive at the same time.
-Ugly Stik’s addition of a clear tip makes it more sensitive and durable than every other entry-level fishing rod on the market.
+Ugly Stik's addition of a clear tip makes it more sensitive than most other entry-level fishings rod.

 5 Stars | 50+ Angler Reviews

-Okuma’s jerkbait model is the SRN-C-6101M, which is linked above.
-This rod is 6’10” long with a Medium power rating.
-Originally designed for competitive tournament anglers, it’s remarkable that Serrano rods are so affordable.
+Okuma's jerkbait model is the SRN-C-6101M, which is linked above.
+This rod is 6'10" long with a medium power rating.

-A 24-ton carbon blank and UFR (Ultimate Flex Reinforcement) tip technology are used.
-Okuma uses multiple types of carbon fiber, making it far stronger than comparable products.
-The Serrano Series has 400% the lifting strength of other rods.
+This rod also incorporated multiple types of carbon fiber, making it far stronger than comparable products.
+The Serrano Series has 4x the lifting strength of other rods with similar designs.

 4.7 Stars | 87 Angler Reviews | $69 - $79

-Some anglers want an amazing Jerkbait rod that also fishes other types of lures well.
-If this sounds like you, the Favorite White Bird is a phenomenal option.
-Specifically, the 6’6″ Medium-Heavy Fast model is what we love so much.
+Some anglers want a Jerkbait rod that also fishes other lures well.
+The Favorite White Bird is a phenomenal option if this sounds like you.
+Specifically, we love the 6'6" medium-heavy fast-action model.